sleeyax/badradio-stremio-addon/README.md

 # badradio Stremio Addon

-Simple Stremio addon that exposes the [badradio](https://badradio.nz) 24/7 live stream and displays the current track as the item title.
+Simple Stremio addon that exposes the [badradio](https://badradio.nz) 24/7 stream and displays the current track as the item title.

 ## Features